 Evacuation (Fire) Drills will be conducted in a manner that regardless of what in-person educational model is utilized all groups of students will participate in the drill.
 This means that split schedules or alternate day education will need to provide evacuation drills in a manner that all students are included.
 In some instances this may result in more drills (possibly double) the number of normally required drills in order to cover all students.
 In order to maintain social distancing, evacuation of the entire building at one time may not be possible.
-Each building Principal/Administrator will determine based, on total building attendance, the best practice for their site which may include: (1) Due to reduced building occupancy following the usual evacuation process; (2) Conduct drills with each split schedule group; (3) For total in-building occupancy conduct drills in limited portions of the building until the entire building at any given time.
+Each building Principal/Administrator will determine based, on total building attendance, the best practice for their site which may include: (1) Due to reduced building occupancy following the usual evacuation process; (2) Conduct drills with each split schedule group; (3) For total in-building occupancy conduct drills in limited portions of the building until the entire building is complete and (4) Any alternate combination which will reduce the number of students evacuating the building at any given time.
 It will be imperative that all students and staff wear face coverings during drills.
 Evacuation locations outside the building will be supervised by each teacher to avoid congregation and maintain social distancing while maintaining security and control over the class they supervise.
 In the event of an actual evacuation social distancing will not be the priority.